 Kale

-The favourite superfood of the last few years, kale delivers on protein and much more.
+Fun fact.
+Prior to 2012, Pizza Hut was the worlds biggest purchaser of Kale…as a decoration!
+Since then it has become the favourite superfood.
+Why?
+Because kale delivers on protein and much more.
 One cup of cooked kale has about three grams, which isn’t earth shattering, but in a salad with some other ingredients on this list certainly adds up.

 Lima Beans